letstri/nixle/docs/providers/elysia.md

+---
+outline: deep
+---

 # Elysia

-To use Elysia with Nixle, you need to install the `@nixle/elysia` package.
+To use Elysia as the main provider with Nixle, you need to install the `@nixle/elysia` package.
+This package provides the necessary functionality for integrating Elysia into your Nixle application.

 ## Install

+You can install the `@nixle/elysia` package using npm, pnpm, yarn, or bun:

 ::: code-group